 5-6:30 PM: Get some rooftop relaxation atop the Metropol Parasol a.k.a.
 “Las Setas.”
 The odd-looking Metropol Parasol was built to put Sevilla on the map of contemporary architecture; however, in the eyes of many locals, these things just look like “setas,” or mushrooms – hence the nickname.
 Controversial though they may be, Las Setas offer great views of the city, so head up there around sunset.

 8-9 PM: Slam some pre-dinner beers at Casa Ricardo or Abacería Casa Gutierrez.
 (Note: This part of the itinerary originally included a visit to La Cata, which has since closed).
 I mean, are you really in Sevilla if you don’t pregame every meal with beer?
 I think not.
 If you want to get Semana Santa “friki” while sipping that beer – which I recommend – you should stop into Casa Ricardo, also known as Casa Ovidio.
 Casa Ricardo celebrates all things Holy Week, which is a BIG deal in Sevilla.
 You’ll notice almost every inch of the walls is covered in photos of pasos, or floats, of Jesus and the Virgin.
 This place is bustling during Lent because of its bacalao dishes and espinacas con garbanzos, popular dishes when many Catholics abstain from meat.
-Needless, to say, this is a place you’ll only find in Sevilla.
+I highly recommend ordering the pavías de bacalao, a delicious doughy mass with cod – kind of like a fritter.
+Needless to say, this is a place you’ll only find in Sevilla.
 If Casa Ricardo is too packed, try Abacería Casa Gutierrez.
 This place is great for chicharrones, cheese, and other pre-dinner snacks.
 I recommend sitting outside.

 9-11 PM: Enjoy a swanky cena at Perro Viejo.
 If the other restaurants on this itinerary are more “castizo,” Perro Viejo is definitely more modern and trendy.
 This well-decorated restaurant has a variety of options from American-style ribs to more traditional Spanish dishes with a twist.